evergreen-ci/parsley/docs/06-decisions/2023-07-18_resolving_test_log_url.md

 ## Decision Outcome

-The full test log URLs and rendering options are generated from Evergreen and available to Parsley from the Task.tests GraphQL query so
-Parsley doesn't have to rely on maintaining URL templates
+The full test log URLs and rendering options are generated from Evergreen and available via the Task.tests GraphQL query, so Parsley does not have to maintain URL templates.